 Kleen Kantene

 The Kleen Kantene sold by Amazon, is my #1 choice for a regular, multi-purpose water bottle.
-Matt bought this for more 6 years ago.
+Matt bought this more than 6 years ago.
 I could not believe that with just a couple of ice cubes, my water remained ice cold for the entire day, even if I was hiking out in the sun for hours.
 It was incredible.
 The same is true for hot liquids.
 It is so nice to go play in the snow and have a hot cup of cocoa ready to go in the car when you are done skiing or sledding.

 The design of the lid is so comfortable for carrying around.
 You can hold it with one or two fingers and its rounded so it doesn’t hurt.
 This bottle NEVER leaks.
 I’ve never had a single problem with my Klean Kantene in the 6 years I’ve owned it but after reading through many reviews, I found this is a company that believes in their product and will replace it if it’s not living up to expectations, even 4 years later!